shiv-jetwal90/cd_k8s_kubectl/README.md

 # cd_kubernetes_kubectl
-Deploy to Kubernetes using kubectl
+Deploy to Kubernetes using kubectl.